dotnet/runtime/src/clr/OS-X-instructions.md

     dotnet-mbp:runtime richlander$ ./corerun HelloWorld.exe mac

 Over time, this process will get easier.
 We will remove the dependency on having to compile managed code on Windows.
-For example, we are working to get our NuGet packages to include both the Windows and Linux versions of an assembly, so you can simply nuget restore the dependencies.
+For example, we are working to get our NuGet packages to include  Windows, Linux and OS X versions of an assembly, so you can simply nuget restore the dependencies.

-Pull Requests to enable building CoreFX and mscorlib on Linux via Mono would be very welcome.
-A sample that builds Hello World on Linux using the correct references but via XBuild or MonoDevelop would also be great!
-Some of our processes (e.g. the mscorlib build) rely on Windows specific tools, but we want to figure out how to solve these problems for Linux as well.
+Pull Requests to enable building CoreFX and mscorlib on OS X via Mono would be very welcome.
+A sample that builds Hello World on OS X using the correct references but via XBuild or MonoDevelop would also be great!
+Some of our processes (e.g. the mscorlib build) rely on Windows specific tools, but we want to figure out how to solve these problems for OS X as well.
 There's still a lot of work ahead, so if you're interested in helping, we're ready for you!